nadine-dawod/nadine-dawod/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I have just started to learn JavaScript
-- 🤔 I’m looking for help with learning different feautures on github
+- 🤔 I’m looking for help with learning different feautures on github as well as JavaScript
 - 😄 Pronouns: she